 The monastery of Panagia tou Kykkou, widely known simply as “Kykkos”, is the most famous in Cyprus.
-Located on the far edge of the Troodos area, 15km west of Pedoulas and the Marathasa valley, it’s often dismissed rather scathingly by guidebooks but will tell you more about Greek Cypriots and their religion today than all the more venerable churches of Troodos put together.
-Add in President Makarios’s tomb and the nearby EOKA hideouts and you have a must-visit for anybody trying to get a handle on modern Cyprus.
+Located on the far edge of the Troodos area, 15km west of Pedoulas and the Marathasa valley, it’s often dismissed because its buildings are relatively modern, but it will tell you more about Greek Cypriots and their religion today than all the more venerable churches of Troodos put together.
+With its mixture of religious observance and commercial enterprise, the presence of national hero President Makarios’s tomb and the nearby EOKA hideouts, it’s a must-visit for anybody trying to get a handle on modern Cyprus.

-The original monastery was established at the end of the eleventh century by the Byzantine Emperor, though none of the original buildings have survived the numerous fires that have swept through the region.
-Nothing in the current monastery predates the last fire in 1831, and much of it is later than that, though the famous icon of the Virgin Mary seems to have miraculously survived.
+The original monastery was established at the end of the eleventh century by the Byzantine Emperor, though none of the original buildings has survived the numerous fires that have swept through the region.
+Nothing in the current monastery pre-dates the last fire in 1831, and much of it is later than that, though the famous icon of the Virgin Mary seems to have miraculously survived.

-The Monastery Museum is organized into antiquities (that is pre-Christian artefacts) and documents (on the left as you enter), vessels, vestments and ornaments from the early Christian and Byzantine periods and after in the main room, then icons, frescoes and woodcarving (on the left) and manuscripts, documents and books (on the right).
+The Monastery Museum, up a flight of steps from the main courtyard and unexpectedly huge, is organized into antiquities (pre-Christian artefacts) and documents (on the left as you enter), vessels, vestments and ornaments from the early Christian and Byzantine periods and after in the main room, then icons, frescoes and woodcarving (on the left), and manuscripts, documents and books (on the right).
 Though of limited lay interest, nobody could fail to be impressed by the comprehensiveness of the collections and the lush complexity of the exhibits.
-A detailed account of the contents of the museum is available on the website, whose epilogue – “An exhibition that does not talk loudly but speaks suggestively” – probably doesn’t quite mean what it says.